leangjia/blender_docs/manual/modeling/meshes/editing/retopology.rst

 The Quad remesh uses the Quadriflow algorithm to create a :term:`quad` based mesh with few poles and edge loops following the curvature of the surface.
-This method is relatively slow but generates higher quality for final topology.
+This method is relatively slow but generates a higher quality output for final topology.

 .. warning::

    Performing *Quadriflow Remesh* will lose all mesh object data layers associated with the original mesh.

 Quadriflow Remesh
-   Opens a popup window used to set parameters for the remesh operation.
+   Opens a pop-up used to set parameters for the remesh operation.
 Use Paint Symmetry
-   Generates a symmetrical mesh using the :doc:`paint symmetry </sculpt_paint/brush/symmetry>` options.
+   Generates a symmetrical mesh using the :doc:`Paint Symmetry </sculpt_paint/brush/symmetry>` options.
 Preserve Sharp
    Tells the algorithm to try to preserve sharp features of the mesh.
    Enabling this could make the operator slower depending on the complexity of the mesh.